-The customer risk assessment in AML 5.1.1 must be completed prior to undertaking Customer Due Diligence for new customers, and where, for an existing customer, there is a material change in circumstances.
+The customer risk assessment in AML 5.1.1 must be completed prior to conducting CDD for new customers, and where, for an existing customer, there is a material change in circumstances.

 5.1.3.
 Conduct of the customer risk assessment